 As mentioned above, you can buy just about anything on Amazon, including every kind of device and contraption for dogs and cats on the planet.

 That’s certainly convenient, but it can also be overwhelming at times, especially because there are so many merchants on there — and they’re not all equally reputable.
 Amazon does a good job of policing the merchants and kicking off the scammers, but you never really know who you’re buying from.

 The feedback from fellow customers isn’t always trustworthy, either, as many sellers try to game the system by adding a ton of fake reviews.
 Amazon cracked down on that in recent years by adding the “Verified Purchase” setting, but determined scammers can still get around it.

-However, it’s rare that you won’t be able to find what you’re looking for, and that comes in handy if your dog eats a specialty diet or if you’re hoping to find a toy he’s never tried (and destroyed) before.
+However, it’s rare that you won’t be able to find what you’re looking for, and that comes in handy if your cat or dog eats a specialty diet or if you’re hoping to find a toy he’s never tried (and destroyed) before.